gents83/INOX/docs/src/SABI/building.md

 - When building or pressing CTRL+SHIFT+B: \
    You'll have many debug possibilities as:
    - BUILD DEBUG - Build workspace in debug
+   - BUILD RELEASE WASM - Build workspace in release with wasm as target
    - BUILD RELEASE - Build workspace in release
    - BUILD BOOK - Build and launch a rendered version of documentation in `/docs/` folder
    - RUN CLIPPY - Execute clippy fix on crates code and check if there are any errors